-As some insinuations have been cast upon John M'Intosh, for a supposed agency be intrigue, to get me to accuse the old court party-I deem it due to him, to ited any such a notion; on the contrary, he ever, from the day of my conviction of frankly, nothing would avail me toward getting a pardon, and there are, I had no motive but to tell the truth, which do, let it bear hard rigidly faithful to and humane to me, and to m, with me in my dangeon.
+As some insinuations have been cast upon John McIntosh for a supposed agency in the intrigue to get me to accuse the Old Court party, I deem it due to him to contradict any such a notion.
+On the contrary, he even from the day of my conviction told me frankly nothing would avail me towards getting a pardon, and therefore he advised me as I had no motive but to tell the truth, to do so, let it bear hard upon whom it might.